-Directors/Officers/Significant Shareholders Company Our Board has adopted a Code of Conduct, which provides guidelines for all directors, officers, and employees of the company in the conduct of corporate operations in all facets Group and at all levels. a) The Code of Conduct aims to promote and foster observance of principles founded on ethics, social responsibility, and good governance.
-We post our concept Code of Conduct on our company website. b) Our Board has imposed a policy of full compliance company's Code of Conduct on the part of all directed officers, and employees of our company.
+Directors/Officers/Significant Shareholders Company Our Board has adopted a Code of Conduct, which provides guidelines for all directors, officers, and employees of the company in the conduct of corporate operations in all facets and at all levels.
+Group a) The Code of Conduct aims to promote and foster observance of principles founded on ethics, social responsibility, and good governance.
+We post our company's Code of Conduct on our company website. b) Our Board has imposed a policy of full compliance with the company's Code of Conduct on the part of all directors, officers, and employees of our company.